This US citizen is suing for better eminent domain compensation

 Imagine having your property taken by the government and not being fairly compensated.
 The 5th Amendment to the U.S. Constitution guarantees Americans and others “just compensation” for the taking of their private property, usually at market value or maybe value in use.
 Article 23(3) of the Constitution of the Republic of South Korea also provides that “expropriation, use, or restriction of private property for public necessity and compensation therefore shall be governed by law, provided that in such a case, just compensation shall be paid.”

 Suppose a U.S. citizen has her residence taken in a foreign country and is offered unfairly low compensation for the taking.
-If the foreign country has a free trade agreement with the USA, such as South Korea, that U.S. citizen has the right to a hearing of her grievance at ICSID, (International Centre for Settlement of Investment Disputes), an arbitration subsidiary of the World Bank, which is an international institution.
+If the foreign country has a free trade agreement with the USA, such as South Korea, that U.S. citizen has the right to a hearing of her grievance at ICSID, (International Centre for Settlement of Investment Disputes), an arbitration subsidiary of the World Bank.
 Most hearings take place at their Washington, DC offices, but other closer venues are being made possible.

 As I explained in a previous blog post about a Korean appraisal assignment,(http://www.internationalappraiser.com/2016/08/an-appraisal-of-commercial-property-in.html), a Korean appraiser separately values land and building, similar to what is done by U.S. tax assessors or German appraisers.
 Government-ordered appraisals, however, are not allowed to estimate the land's market value.
 Instead, appraisers must consult a "Official Assessed Land Price" system in which land values are annually determined by the Minister of Land, Infrastructure and Transport.
 This is a departure from the concept of market value that underpins the concept of "just compensation" in the U.S. and Korean constitutions, to a "price announcement system" in use by other countries with high urban land price inflation, such as Costa Rica, where appraisers consult a map to determine the land value.
 The government therefore prevents property owners from receiving market value in their own misguided efforts to control land prices.